michaelborck-presentations/ai-in-pedagogical-design-and-delivery/content/assessment/README.md

 - Participants access: `http://localhost:8000/ai-literacy-diagnostic.html`

 #### Processing Results
-Participants get instant personalized guidance:
+Participants get instant personalised guidance:
 - If Novice skills: "Activity 2 will level up your prompting significantly"
 - If proficient knowledge but low confidence: "Your understanding is solid; practice will build confidence"
 - If concerned about cheating: "Activity 4 directly addresses assessment design with AI"